create3000/x_ite/docs/_posts/components/Geospatial/GeoViewpoint.md

 ### SFVec3d [in, out] **position** 0 0 100000 <small>(-∞,∞)</small>

-Position relative to local georeferenced coordinate system, in proper format
+*position* relative to local georeferenced coordinate system, in proper format

 ### SFRotation [in, out] **orientation** 0 0 1 0 <small>(-∞,∞) or -1 1</small>